 - People living in poverty, particularly women and children

-- Socially marginalized communities, particularly Indigenous women and children as well as new LGBTQ2SI youth, immigrants and migrants without legal status
+- Socially marginalized communities, particularly Indigenous women and children as well as LGBTQ2SI youth, immigrants and migrants without legal status

 - Youth in care of child welfare agencies